What We Are Learn On This Post

 Error Discovery Rate:

-This metric represents the number of bugs that were found, divided by the total number of test cases (equivalently: failed test cases).
+This metric represents the number of bugs found, divided by the total number of test cases (equivalently, failed test cases).
 The higher the ratio, the better.

 Defect Fix Rate:

-This is the total number of bugs that were fixed during a given period, divided by the total number of issues found in this same period.
+This is the total number of bugs fixed during a given period, divided by the total number of issues found in this period.

 Defect Density:

 This metric is a bit more complex.
-In order to calculate it, you need to find the number of defects per unit of functionality (for example, per function).
+To calculate it, you need to find the number of defects per unit of functionality (for example, per function).
 It is important to note that this value can be presented in different ways:

-- Number of bugs/lines of code: If calculated using this method, Defect Density mostly depends on how many bugs per line of code was found during the Bug Hunting session.
+- Number of bugs/lines of code: If calculated using this method, Defect Density mostly depends on how many bugs per code were found during the bug-hunting session.
 Moreover, it depends on the type of bug, as some bugs require more lines to describe than others (for example, a NullPointerException can be described in fewer lines than an “if-then” syntax issue).

-- Number of bugs / requirements: This metric is based on the fact that most projects have detailed requirements for all the features they include.
+- Number of bugs/requirements: This metric is based on the fact that most projects have detailed requirements for all the features they include.
 It is calculated by dividing the number of bugs by the number of requirements that have been implemented.
-It is important to note that it can be very stressful if this value is zero or negative since it means you actually found more defects than features in a given period.
-However, many people believe that “zero” should never appear in this metric; otherwise, it may indicate severe issues with the requirements or with bugs that were not found (or fixed) in a proper manner.
+It is important to note that it can be very stressful if this value is zero or negative since it means you found more defects than features in a given period.
+However, many believe that “zero” should never appear in this metric; otherwise, it may indicate severe requirements issues or bugs that were not properly found (or fixed).

 Defect Leakage:

-For example, if you have Test Coverage measured at 90% and you find 10 bugs in production, then this metric will be 10%.
+For example, if you have Test Coverage measured at 90% and find 10 bugs in production, this metric will be 10%.
 This value has to be as low as possible.

 Defect Removal Efficiency:

-This metric represents the ratio of bugs that were found by testing vs. all the defects that were fixed (or known about).
+This metric represents the ratio of bugs found by testing vs. all the defects that were fixed (or known about).